-Students who arrive at school after 8:15 must sign in at the Secondary Principal's office and then go to class.
-They will be marked late by the class teacher unless the student is on the ISR bus.
+Students who arrive at school after 8:15 am must sign in at the School Nurse's office (V9) or at the front desk (V3) and then go to class.
+They will be marked late by the class teacher unless the student is on the ISR bus. bus.